 And then Sonos has done something clever.
-Instead of trying to make their own speakers, something many people probably do better than them, they have chosen a manufacturer to work with.
+Instead of trying to make their own speakers, something many others probably do better than them, they have chosen a manufacturer to work with.
 Specifically, Sonance, which is widely known for recessed and outdoor speakers in all shapes, with high quality.

 Sonos Outdoor is based on the Mariner series from Sonance, and fits in size between the two largest models, 66 and 86.
 In terms of appearance, they are almost identical, with the same type of swivel stand solution and with cable clamps at the front, hidden behind a cover.